 The collaborative effort of creating ASMITA's website was rewarding for all involved in the process.
 It highlighted the importance of teamwork and effective division of tasks.
 The design aimed to make a positive impression on donors, possible partners, and collaborators who would visit the website.
 This website will inaugurate ASMITA's online presence and make the organisation discoverable online.

 Organisations like ASMITA fight to empower societies.
-Do you know organisations that are working to change the lives of the marginalised?
+Do you know organisations that are working to change the lives of the underserved?
 How would access to technology help these organisations?
 Comment below!